Referendums related to the European Union

 This is a list of referendums related to the European Union, or referendums related to the European Communities, which were predecessors of the European Union.
-Since 1972, a total of 48 referendums have been held by EU member states, candidate states, and their territories, with several additional referendums held in countries outside the EU.
+Since 1972, a total of 49 referendums have been held by EU member states, candidate states, and their territories, with several additional referendums held in countries outside the EU.
 The referendums have been held most commonly on the subject of whether to become a member of European Union as part of the accession process, although the EU does not require any candidate country to hold a referendum to approve membership or as part of treaty ratification.
 Other EU-related referendums have been held on the adoption of the euro and on participation in other EU-related policies.

-The United Kingdom is the only country as an EU member state to have held referendums on continued membership of the European Union and its antecedent organisation, the European Communities.
+The United Kingdom is the only country as an EU member state to have held referendums directly on continued membership of the European Union and its antecedent organisation, the European Communities.
 In the first referendum in 1975, continued membership of what was then the European Communities (which included the European Economic Community, often referred to as the Common Market in the UK) (Note: The 1975 United Kingdom European Communities membership referendum question was as follows: "Do you think the United Kingdom should stay in the European Community (the Common Market)?") was approved by 67.2% of voters, while in its second referendum in 2016 voters voted by 51.9% to leave the European Union, effectively reversing the result of the first referendum.
 (Note: The 2016 United Kingdom European Union membership referendum question was as follows: "Should the United Kingdom remain a member of the European Union or leave the European Union?")

 Greenland, an autonomous territory of Denmark, voted to leave the EC in a referendum in 1982 by 53% of voters.